rbisdorff/Digraph3/docSphinx/tutorial.rst

 Of the original 67 valid outranking situations, we retain 44 outranking situations as being 90%-*confident* (see :numref:`aliceConfidentDigraph` Line 10).
 The corresponding 90%-*confident* qualified majority of criteria significance amounts to 14/24 = 58.3% (Line 15).

-Concerning now a 90%-*confident* best choice recommendation, we are lucky, as gets apparent in :numref:`aliceConfidentBestChoice` below.
+Concerning now a 90%-*confident* best choice recommendation, we are lucky (see :numref:`aliceConfidentBestChoice` below).

 .. code-block:: pycon
    :name: aliceConfidentBestChoice